 - Ensure a deep CRM sync and clear ROI: A platform must automatically log all activity to your CRM to keep your pipeline accurate without manual work.
 The right tool delivers a clear return on investment by saving reps time and helping them book more meetings.

-What is an AI sales execution platform?
+What Is an AI sales execution platform?

 An AI sales execution platform is software that helps sales reps perform the daily activities that move deals forward.
 Think of it as a system of action, not just a system of record like a CRM.
 While your CRM stores customer data, an execution platform uses that data, plus artificial intelligence, to help you write emails, make calls, book meetings, and follow up on deals.